 Choose the Right Shade

 Makeup artist Bobbi Brown swears that the best lipstick shade is a shade or two darker than your natural lip color.
-Alternatively, you can try the nipple rule.
+Alternatively, you can try the viral trend of matching your nipple color to your lipstick for the perfect color.

 The Best Way to Apply Lipstick?